-Title Author(s) Organization Date Length Intended Audience Unique Value The 2019 report of The Lancet Countdown on health and climate change: ensuring that the health of a child born today is not defined by a changing climate Watts, N. et al. Lancet Commission on Health and Climate Change 2019 42 pp Public health decision-makers and practitioners Authoritative update of progress toward achieving goals related to climate and health set forth by the Lancet Commission in 2015.
-The series of reports as well as a helpful infographic is available at The Lancet Countdown: Tracking Progress on Health and Climate Change Strengthening Health Resilience to Climate Change Anonymous World Health Organization (WHO) 2015 24 pp. Development practitioners, health care providers, policymakers Provides a detailed summary of health impacts of climate change and actions to improve health systems to address climate risks.
+Title Author(s) Organization Date Length Intended Audience Unique Value Strengthening Health Resilience to Climate Change Anonymous World Health Organization (WHO) 2015 24 pp. Development practitioners, health care providers, policymakers Provides a detailed summary of health impacts of climate change and actions to improve health systems to address climate risks.
 Lessons Learned on Health Adaptation to Climate Variability and Change: Experiences Across Low- and Middle- Income Countries K.L.
-Ebi and M. Otmani del Barrio WHO 2015 72 pp. Development practitioners, health care providers Provides more detail than the Tool on adaptation options and lessons learned.
-Operational Framework for Building Climate Resilient Health Systems J. Shumake- Guillemot et al. WHO 2015 56 pp. Development practitioners, public health professionals, and health managers Provides guidance for health systems and programming, at the strategy- and project- level, to protect health in a changing climate and manage risks (Step 6).
+Ebi and M. Otmani del Barrio wнo 2015 72 pp. Development practitioners, health care providers Provides more detail than the Tool on adaptation options and lessons learned.
+Operational Framework for Building Climate Resilient Health Systems J. Shumake- Guillemot et al. WHO 2015 56 рр.
+Development practitioners, public health professionals, and health managers Provides guidance for health systems and programming, at the strategy- and project- level, to protect health in a changing climate and manage risks (Step 6).
 WHO Guidance to Protect Health from Climate Change through Health Adaptation Planning E. Villalobos Prats and K. Ebi WHO 2014 36 pp. Health professionals, development practitioners Provides additional information for integrating health resilience to climate change into National Adaptation Planning and adapting at a country level.
+WHO UNFCCC Climate and Health Country Profiles Anonymous WHO and UNFCCC (United Nations Framework Convention on Climate Change) 2015- current 9 рр.
+Ministers of Health, health decisionmakers and advocates Provides country-specific, evidence-based snapshots of the climate hazards and health risks facing countries.

-WHO UNFCCC Climate and Health Country Profiles Anonymous WHO and UNFCCC (United Nations Framework Convention on Climate Change) 2019/2020 And 2015/2016 9 pp. Ministers of Health, health decision- makers and advocates Provides country-specific, evidence-based snapshots of the climate hazards and health risks facing countries.
-Title Author(s) Organization Date Length Intended Audience Unique Value Human Health: Impacts, Adaptation, and Co- benefits.
+Title Author(s) Organization Date Length Intended Audience Unique Value Human Health: Impacts, Adaptation, and Cobenefits.
 In: Climate Change 2014: Impacts, Adaptation, and Vulnerability.
 Part A: Global and Sectoral Aspects.
 Contribution of Working Group II to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change K.R.
-Smith et al. Intergovernmental Panel on Climate Change 2014 pp. 709- 754 Public health decision-makers and practitioners Provides a comprehensive international overview of health impacts from climate change, as well as adaptation approaches.
-WHO Infographics on Health and Climate Change Unknown WHO Accessed Jan 2020 n/a The general public and public health decisionmakers Provides helpful infographics on the impacts of climate change on health.
+Smith et al. Intergovernmental Panel on Climate Change 2014 pp. 709- 754 Public health decisionmakers and practitioners Provides a comprehensive international overview of health impacts from climate change, as well as adaptation approaches.
+WHO Infographics on Health and Climate Change Unknown WHO Accessed Feb 2017 n/a The general public and public health decisionmakers Provides helpful infographics on the impacts of climate change on health.
 The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment A. Crimmins, J. Balbus, J.L.
-Gamble, et al. United States Global Change Research Program 2016 312 рр.
-Development practitioners, health care planners, policymakers While the report focuses on the United States, it reviews and communicates the best available science on the major health implications from climate change, which are applicable to many (if not all) countries.
+Gamble, et al. United States Global Change Research Program 2016 312 pp. Development practitioners, health care planners, policymakers While the report focuses on the United States, it reviews and communicates the best available science on the major health implications from climate change, which are applicable to many (if not all) countries.
+Climate Change and Human Health Literature Portal Unknown NIEHS Accessed Feb 2017 n/a Public health researchers, planners, and policymakers A tool for locating relevant scientific literature on the health implications of climate change.
+It provides access to a database of studies from around the world, published between 2007 and 2014.